 kidney or liver disease;

 seizures (unless you are taking this medicine to treat a seizure disorder);

 a drug or alcohol addiction; or

-When treating seizures, do not start or stop taking diazepam during pregnancy without your doctor's advice.
-Diazepam may cause harm to an unborn baby, but having a seizure during pregnancy could harm both the mother and the baby.
-Tell your doctor right away if you become pregnant while taking this medicine for seizures.
+Do not start or stop taking diazepam to treat seizures during pregnancy without your doctor's advice.
+Having a seizure during pregnancy could harm both mother and baby.
+Tell your doctor right away if you become pregnant.

-When treating anxiety, alcohol withdrawal, or muscle spasms: If you take this medicine while you are pregnant, your baby could become dependent on the drug.
+When treating anxiety, alcohol withdrawal, or muscle spasms: If you use diazepam while you are pregnant, your baby could become dependent on the drug.
 This can cause life-threatening withdrawal symptoms in the baby after it is born.
 Babies born dependent on habit-forming medicine may need medical treatment for several weeks.
-Tell your doctor if you are pregnant or plan to become pregnant.

 How should I take diazepam?